-A nuclear stress test is reformed to diagnose the presence of obstructive coronary artery disease or to determine if there is a lack of blood flow to your heart muscles.
+A nuclear stress test is performed to diagnose the presence of obstructive coronary artery disease or to determine if there is a lack of blood flow to your heart muscles.
 This is done by taking images of your heart using nuclear medicine (isotope) after a rest injection and after an exercise or pharmacologic stress test a second injection occurs.

 This test involves the injection of an isotope into the bloodstream during a normal resting state and during the stress test (treadmill or pharmacologic).
 Two images are taken of your heart with a gamma camera within two hours of having each injection.
 A comparison is made between the two images which helps determine whether or not you have adequate blood flow to your heart muscle.
 It also allows your physician to see how well the pumping function is of your heart.